Piriton Allergy Tablets 30 Tablets

 Are there any other warnings?

-Do not drive or operate machinery if these tablets make you feel drowsy or dizzy.
+Do not drive or operate machinery if you feel sleepy or drowsy after taking Piriton 4mg tablets.

 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking Piriton Allergy Tablets.